Jersey City, New Jersey: Retail

 Portions of the city are part of an Urban Enterprise Zone (UEZ).
-Jersey City was selected in 1983 as one of the initial group of 10 zones chosen to participate in the program.
+Jersey City was selected in 1983 to be part of the initial group of 10 zones chosen to participate in the program.
 In addition to other benefits to encourage employment and investment within the Zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6.625% rate charged statewide) at eligible merchants.
-Established in November 1992, the city's Urban Enterprise Zone status expires in November 2023.
-About one third of Jersey City is included in the state's largest Urban Enterprise Zone.
+Established in November 1992, the city's Urban Enterprise Zone status was set to expire in November 2023 but was extended by the state in 2021 for 10 additional years.
+Jersey City is the state's largest and most productive Urban Enterprise Zone encompassing one-third of the city.